ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 […] Video game narratives have been demonstrating a capacity to confuse, entice, and emotionally manipulate their audience in the most positive of ways.

-Most recently, in fact, […] video game narratives have demonstrated such sufficient profundity, that they sometimes have matched the greatest stories told in other mediums.
+Most recently, in fact, […] video game narratives have demonstrated such sufficient profundity, that they sometimes have matched the greatest stories told in other media.

 […] I would finally like to give full attention to a game which, I would argue, has the most profound moment in gaming history: I refer to the final codec conversation from [Metal Gear Solid 2: Sons of Liberty] (aka MGS2, released in 2001).

 ![Metal Gear Solid 2: Sons of Liberty](./images/mgs2.png)[size: s, aspect: 480x670]

-[…] The advent of subjects like “Fake News”, the resurgence of rampant political correctness, and our tendency towards online tribalism has imbued this conversation with a much denser sense of meaning.
+[…] The advent of subjects like “Fake News”, the resurgence of rampant political correctness, and our tendency towards online tribalism have imbued this conversation with a much denser sense of meaning.

 […] **You are obligated to at least listen to this final conversation.**